-The data indicates that there have been no fatal accidents within the Structure Plan area within the five-year period.
+The data indicates that there have been no fatal accidents within the Structure Plan Area within the five-year period.

-Most crashes within the Structure Plan area involved either pedestrians or cyclists and occurred along the Dorcas Street corridor.
-Seven crashes in total were recorded at the Dorcas Street / Clarendon Street intersection, four of which involved the vulnerable user group of cyclists and pedestrians.
+Most crashes within the Structure Plan Area involved either pedestrians or cyclists and occurred along the Dorcas Street corridor.
+Seven crashes in total were recorded at the intersection of Dorcas Street and Clarendon Street, four of which involved the vulnerable user group of cyclists and pedestrians.